For new writers, getting started is easier than you think. Here are some useful tips for new writers.

 Writing is all about inspiration.
 Of course, it is a matter of discipline to a certain point.

-All the qualified writers with years of experience face the same thing: they feel stuck at a certain point having no ideas or insights on what to write about, how to create a piece that would inspire others, etc.
+All qualified writers with years of experience face the same thing.
+They feel stuck at a certain point, having no ideas or insights on what to write about or how to create a piece that will inspire.

-So, if you are new to writing and experience the same thing, don’t worry: it happens to all of us.
+If you are new to writing and experience the same thing, don’t worry.
+It happens to all of us.

 Nevertheless, what you might not know is that there are things most writers use to get back their desire to write.

-Eleven writing tips for new writers on where to find your inspiration for writing a book, a short story, or a blog post.
+Here are eleven writing tips and advice for new writers on where to find your inspiration for writing a book, a short story, or a blog post.

 1. Read more.

-This is key to successful writing.
-You need to read the works by other authors to check out their styles, motives, flow, and even their vocabulary.
+This is key to successful writing and publishing.
+You need to read other authors’ works to check out their styles, motives, flow, and even their vocabulary.

 However, we are not only talking about fiction.
-You can also read dictionaries, professional literature, or even scientific fiction.
+You can also read dictionaries, professional literature, or even science fiction.